likicv/usysml-test-cases/test_cases.md

 ## Discussion and notes

-This Test Case focuses on the requirement for uniqueness of each FQENs within a sysml file.
-The following example should generate an error:
+Within a sysml file all fully qualified element names (FQENs) must be uniqe.
+The following example should generate an error, because both `part def Wheel` and `part Wheel` have the same FQEN `PackageVehicles.Wheel`:

 ```sysml
 package PackageVehicles {